ibm-cloud-docs/activity-tracker/export.md

 * Check that your user ID has permissions to launch the web UI, view or manage service keys, and view events.
 [Learn more](/docs/services/activity-tracker?topic=activity-tracker-iam_view_events#iam_view_events).

-* Check that the logging instance has the export feature enabled.
+* Check that the auditing instance has the export feature enabled.
 [Learn more](/docs/activity-tracker?topic=activity-tracker-export_config).

 ## Exporting events from a custom view
 {: #export_ui_view}